Hi, I’m Paige.

 I bring my authentic self into the room with my clients, and deeply value the unique relationship that is formed with each and every person I work with.

-During our sessions, I utilize cognitive behavioral (CBT) and solution-focused tools within a psychodynamic framework.
+During our sessions, I utilize Acceptance and Commitment Therapy (ACT) and solution-focused tools within a psychodynamic framework.
 I have found that this combination brings the best of both worlds to my clients.
-While you begin to adopt healthier ways of thinking and behaving for the here and now, you will also gain a more expansive understanding of your narrative, which can lead to even deeper transformation.
-I also integrate elements of creativity, spirituality, mindfulness, and holistic health whenever it may suit my clients’ needs.
+While you begin to adopt more productive ways of thinking and behaving for the here and now, you will also gain a more expansive understanding of your narrative, which can lead to even deeper transformation.
+I also explore elements of creativity, spirituality, and holistic health whenever it may suit my clients’ needs.

 I am a Licensed Psychotherapist (LMHC) in the State of NY.
 I grew up in South Florida, and received my Masters degree in Mental Health Counseling and Certificate of Study in Spirituality and Health from the University of Florida.